 Fort Dent Park

 Spanning 54 acres, Fort Dent is the largest park in Tukwila.
 Considered the “go-to” park for locals and families, Fort Dent offers many classic park amenities, in addition to several trails weaving throughout natural bodies of water and soccer fields.
 The Fort Dent Bridge is another fun spot for families and a great place for photos.
-Nestled next to Starfire Sports (the home of the Major League Rugby Champion Seattle Seawolves) the park also hosts several sporting events throughout the year, including soccer, rugby and ultimate Frisbee matches.
+Nestled next to Starfire Sports (the home of the two time Major League Rugby Champion Seattle Seawolves) the park also hosts several sporting events throughout the year, including soccer, rugby and ultimate Frisbee matches.

 Duwamish-Green River Trail